Sickle cell diseaseSickle cell anemia

 Bone and Joint Problems

 In some children with sickle cell disease, excessive production of blood cells in the bone marrow causes bones to grow abnormally, resulting in long legs and arms or misshapen skulls.
 Sickling that blocks oxygen to the bone can also cause bone loss and pain.
 Sickling that affects the hands and feet of children causes a painful condition called hand-foot syndrome.
-A condition called avascular necrosis of the hip occurs in adult sickle cell patients when oxygen deprivation causes tissue death in the bone.
-Eventually adult patients may need surgery to remove diseased and dead bone tissue.
-Patients with severe cases may need joint replacement.
+A condition called avascular necrosis of the hip occurs in adult sickle cell people when oxygen deprivation causes tissue death in the bone.
+Eventually, adult people may need surgery to remove diseased and dead bone tissue.
+People with severe cases may need joint replacement.

 Leg Sores and Ulcers

 Leg sores and ulcers may occur.
-They usually affect patients older than 10 years.
+They usually affect people older than age 10 years.

 Sickle cell disease can damage blood vessels in the eye and cause scarring and detachment of the retina, which can lead to blindness.